pyrater/GPTARS_Interstellar/README.md

 The Default v9 chasis bottom does not allow for installation of a SD card, too close to the wall.
 Modified that part... will test.
 (Chassis Bottom (Mod SD CARD).stl)

 Plan:
-LLM = ooba/openai/tabby
+LLM = ooba/openai/tabby (recommend https://github.com/theroyallab/tabbyAPI)
-TTS = local or xttsv2 using xtts-api-server WITH VOICE clone SST = under stt/module_stt_standalone.py (Whisper.py)
+TTS = local or xttsv2 using xtts-api-server WITH VOICE clone (https://github.com/daswer123/xtts-api-server) SST = uses vosk
-VAD = Vlad
 SD = Automatic1111
 Vision = Image Classifier